Multigroup Thermal Radiation Transport with Tensor Trains: Test Problems

 We extend the the gray version of the stellar irradiation problem \citep{klassen14, gorodetsky25} to a multigroup setting.
 The spatial domain is $[-1000, 1000] \times [-1000, 1000]$ AU.
 We initialize a circular cold clump with a radius of $267$ AU at the origin and 2 radiating stars with radii $8$ AU each centered at [0, -500 AU] and [-500 AU, 0].
 The clump and medium temperatures are set to $T=T_r =1$ K while the stars radiate at $T=T_r =140$ K. Additionally, the medium, clump, and star densities are assigned values of $10^{-20}$, $10^{-16}$, and $10^{-12}$ $\text{g} \mkern3mu \text{cm}^{-3}$ respectively.

-The problem is run on a Mac Mini M4 with $310^2$ spatial cells, $512 \times 1024$ angles, and 20 groups—exceeding a trillion total parameters.
+The problem is run with $310^2$ spatial cells, $512 \times 1024$ angles, and 20 groups—exceeding a trillion total parameters.
 We initialize the group opacities so that $\kappa_a$ increases logarithmically from $10^{-6}$ at $f=1$ to $1$ at $f = N_\nu/2$, and then decreases logarithmically back to $10^{-6}$ by $f = N_\nu$.
 The frequency bounds are set to $(\nu_1, \nu_9) \equiv (10^{12}, 10^{14}) \; \mathrm{s^{-1}}$ so that the groups concentrate around the Planckian peak corresponding to the radiation temperature of the stars.
-Finally, the transport term is computed using the Rusanov flux with a wave speed of $S^+=c$.
+Finally, the transport term is computed using the Rusanov flux with a wave speed of $S^+=c$ and the \revtext{CFL is set to 0.4}.

 Figure \ref{fig:multigroup_stellar} plots $\propto E_f^{1/4}$ for groups $4$, $11$, $13$, and $16$ after a $\sim$steady state is achieved.
 For $f = 11$, the clump exhibits maximal opacity, leading to the most significant shadowing effect.
 Radiation penetration increases with distance from the central bins, appearing as partial permeation for $f=13$ and nearly full permeation for $f=4$ and $f=16$.
 The problem yields $\mathcal{C}$ and $\mathcal{S}$ on the order of $4500 \times$ and $232 \times$ respectively.